UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Betty_Cooper.md

 an extra digit so that it had to add up across, but I’m not sure what amount.
 Paper tape had an extra digit.
-But the brought-forward and carry-forward cards were all in a binary format, so that instead of one column / one digit, you had something like twenty little compartments, it was binary format; and to make sure they were read correctly, there was always a check total card at the bottom, so that the first thing you’d do when a card is read is to check it: “Does it add up?”
+But the brought-forward and carry-forward cards were all in a binary format, so that instead of one column  one digit, you had something like twenty little compartments, it was binary format; and to make sure they were read correctly, there was always a check total card at the bottom, so that the first thing you’d do when a card is read is to check it: “Does it add up?”
 That always happened, and so you’d build a stop test into the program: “It has not read it properly; either reread it or abandon.”
-It’s up to you—or up to the operator—\[whether to reread or abandon\].
+It’s up to you—or up to the operator—\whether to reread or abandon\.

 There were other checks.
 You would read in the data, and at the end of the run you would read in the totals for that department; so that at the